OpenSPP/documentation/docs/howto/developer_guides/custom_registry.md

 In this hypothetical scenario, we will look at the following customizations

-- Storing a new field salary of an individual to be used for indicators
+- Storing a new field salary of an individual to be used as a indicator
 - Adding an indicator in the group of the registry
 - To show the salary of every individual in the group member view.